Panama–California Exposition

-The Panama–California Exposition was an exposition held in San Diego, California, between January 1, 1915, and January 1, 1917.
+The Panama–California Exposition was a world exposition held in San Diego, California, between January 1, 1915, and January 1, 1917.
 The exposition celebrated the opening of the Panama Canal, and was meant to tout San Diego as the first United States port of call for ships traveling north after passing westward through the canal.
 The fair was held in San Diego's large urban Balboa Park.
+The park held a second Panama-California exposition in 1935.

 Proposal and formation

-Beginning on July 9, 1909, San Diego's Chamber of Commerce president and local businessman Gilbert Aubrey Davidson proposed an exposition to commemorate the completion of the Panama Canal.
-San Diego by 1910 had a population of 37,578, and would be the least populated city to ever host an international exposition.
+In 1909, San Diego's Chamber of Commerce president and local businessman Gilbert Aubrey Davidson proposed an exposition to commemorate the completion of the Panama Canal.
+San Diego's population in 1910 was 37,578, and it would be the least populated city to ever host an international exposition.
 In contrast, San Francisco had a population nearly 10 times larger and would ultimately be supported by politicians in California and Washington, D.C. for the official Panama Canal exposition, the Panama–Pacific International Exposition.
 Although representatives from San Francisco urged San Diego to end its planning, San Diego pressed forward for a simultaneous exposition.
 Several San Franciscans persuaded both members of Congress and President William Howard Taft to deny support for San Diego's exposition in exchange for pledged political support for Taft's campaign against Republicans.
 With no federal and little state government funding, San Diego's exposition would be on a smaller scale with fewer states and countries participating.